thedigitalgarage/jenkins/README.md

 #### Installing using layering

-In order to install additional Jenkins plugins, the Digital Garage Jenkins image provides a way how to add those by layering on top of this image.
+In order to install additional Jenkins plugins, the Digital Garage Jenkins image provides a way to add those by layering on top of this image.
 The derived image, will provide the same functionality as described in this documentation, in addition it will also include all plugins you list in the `plugins.txt` file.

 To create derived image, you have to write following `Dockerfile`: